-Aligning on the Meaning, Behaviors, and Types of Coaching:
+Aligning on the Meaning, Behaviors, and Types of Coaching

-My definition of coaching suggests it is the skill and art of helping someone improve their performance and reach their full potential.
+Coaching is the skill and art of helping someone improve their performance and reach their full potential.
 Coaching skills are often described as either directive or non-directive.
 Directive skills include:

 - Giving Feedback